i Overview of the legal framework for arbitration in Kenya

 - the High Court of Kenya, which has unlimited original and appellate jurisdiction in both civil and criminal matters (the Employment and Labour Relations Court and the Environmental and Land Court, which are specialised courts established under the new Constitution, have the same status as the High Court);

 - the Court of Appeal of Kenya, which hears both civil and criminal appeals from the High Court; and

 Disputes that are subject to arbitration will normally end up in the High Court, and on very rare occasions in the Court of Appeal.
-Such disputes are, however, unlikely to reach the Supreme Court due to the very limited jurisdiction of this Court (although see below for a discussion of the Nyutu case).
-An appeal may lie from the Court of Appeal to the Supreme Court with the leave of court only if the appeal is certified as involving a matter of general public importance.
-Where the matters under appeal relate to the interpretation or application of the Constitution, an appeal from the Court of Appeal to the Supreme Court will not require leave of court.18 A matter of general public importance has been defined as one 'whose determination transcends the circumstances of a particular case and has a significant bearing on the public interest'.19 It is considered that commercial disputes are unlikely to meet this test.
+Such disputes are, however, unlikely to reach the Supreme Court due to the very limited jurisdiction of the Supreme Court (although see below for a discussion of the Nyutu case).19 A matter of general public importance has been defined as one 'whose determination transcends the circumstances of a particular case and has a significant bearing on the public interest'.20 It is considered that commercial disputes are unlikely to meet this test.

 vi Local arbitration institutions

 There are various local arbitration institutions in Kenya, with the main ones being the Chartered Institute of Arbitrators and the Nairobi Centre for International Arbitration (NCIA).